waseelapp/.github/README.md

 ## ⚖️ Legal & Licensing

-* **Quran Text:** The Arabic text of the Holy Quran is in the public domain.
-* **Audio Recitations:** Audio files are fetched via open educational APIs (e.g., Quran.com / EveryAyah) for educational and non-commercial memory revision.
+- **Quran Text & Audio:** The Arabic text of the Holy Quran is in the public domain.
+Audio recitations are sourced via open APIs for educational and non-commercial memory revision.
-* **Source Code License:** Released under the [MIT License](LICENSE).
+- **Source Code License:** Released under the [MIT License](LICENSE).
 Free for personal use, adaptation, and educational distribution.
+- **Disclaimer of Liability:** This application is provided **"as is"**, without warranty of any kind, express or implied.
+The author(s) shall not be held liable for any claims, damages, or other liabilities arising from the use of, or inability to use, this software.

 ---